 The most obvious distinction between Zero Drop and Zero Cushioned shoes is just that – cushioning!
 Even though both kinds of shoe are made – ideally – to replicate the natural functioning of the foot as closely as possible, Zero Drop shoes can still come with a little cushioning, while Zero Cushioning by definition means you’re ditching it entirely!
 So while there’s an overlap in ethos, functionally, Zero Cushioning is as close to truly barefoot as it’s possible to get without ditching shoes altogether – although truly Zero Drop shoes are similarly designed to get your feet as close to the ground as possible!

-Traditional running shoes (padded, with elevated heels) basically put your foot in an unnatural position.
-Both of the kinds of shoes we’re looking at here put your foot on a more ‘level’ footing with the ground, so with proper care and attention, the impact they’ll have on your running is to make it far more natural and in tune with the ground.
-While there has been some evidence that more traditional running shoes may make runners more prone to injury, there is no conclusive evidence as to whether this is down to the cushioning, or the heel-to-toe drop.
+There are also combinations of the above, including zero drop but cushioned shoes.
+But while there has been some evidence of traditional (padded, heeled) running shoes may make runners more prone to injury, there is no conclusive evidence whether this is down to the cushioning, or the heel-to-toe drop.
 As important as shoes are, clearly, how each individual runs is at least as important.
 The damaging ‘heel-strike’ style of running which traditional running shoes permits is clearly not great on the body, but running with barefoot shoes doesn’t always mean running with an optimum barefoot ‘style’.

 Now that you know what’s what, and if you’re eager (of course you are!) to dive into the unique barefoot experience, it’s important to think about which kind of shoe between these two is best for what level you’re at, in terms of barefoot experience and overall foot health.
 While it may be tempting to dive headfirst into the uncut barefoot experience you get with Zero Cushioned shoes – which means absolutely no padding between you and your feet, remember! – it’s probably best for you and your feet if you start slowly, and gradually introduce barefoot into your life by building up your feet one barefoot experience at a time.
 If your feet aren’t so accustomed to the unique challenges (and rewards!) of barefoot, Zero Drop shoes with a bit of cushioning could be the key for you to make the transition without a shock – you only get one body after all!
 Even with all this information at your disposal, it wouldn’t hurt to speak to a pro!
 Find a barefoot trainer near you and invest in a session to assess your transition, and now that you know your drops from your cushions, you’ll be able to get the most out of whatever they recommend!